 - Open the project pane.

 - Find the layer you want to set up.
 Expand a web map or territory to view the layers in it.

-- Click Action menu on the point or polygon layer that you want to set up and then click Setup layer.
+- Click Action menu on the point or polygon layer that you want to set up and click Setup layer.

-The Setup Layer pane opens.
+The Setup layer pane appears.